chibicode/chibicode-2018/src/pages/posts/three-best-quotes-from-using-arti-cial-intelligence-to-augment-human-intelligence/index.md

 twitterId: "985017353086779392"
 ---

-As someone who studied interface design in college and has worked as a designer/frontend engineer, ["Using Artificial Intelligence to Augment Human Intelligence"](https://distill.pub/2017/aia/) by Shan Carter and Michael Nielsen was a great read.
-Here are the three quotes I especially liked.
+As someone who studied interface design in college and has worked as a designer/frontend engineer, I loved ["Using Artificial Intelligence to Augment Human Intelligence"](https://distill.pub/2017/aia/) by Shan Carter and Michael Nielsen.
+Here are the three quotes I especially liked (emphasis mine).

 <post-separator></post-separator>

-Emphasis mine.

 ## Quote 1